Odjit/KindredSchematics/README.md

   - makes all tiles in a radius mortal. (can be broken)
 - `.build changeheart`
   - changes the heart of the tile you are looking at to your fallback heart.
+- `.build changeheartrange (radius)`
+  - changes the heart of all tiles in a radius to your fallback heart.
 - `.build lookupheart`
   - looks up the heart of the tile you are looking at.
 - `.build setfallbackheart (useOwnerDoors=true) (useOwnerChests=true)`